lsp-plugins/lsp-plugins/README.md

     See 'PROFILING / DEBUGGING' section for details.
   * If plugins have serious performance regression, please provide profiling file.
     See 'PROFILING / DEBUGGING' section for details.
+  * If the plugin behaves incorrectly, there is also good reason to provide the dump of internal state of the plugin which can be performed by selectecting the 'Dump for debug' menu item from the main menu.
+The internal state of the plugin will be saved into the 'test-dumps' subdirectory of the system temporary directory.

 # CONTACTS